-The Forum adds that remote working, with its reliance on visual and audio networking technology, has made life harder for people with disabilities.
+The Forum adds that remote working, with its reliance on visual and audio networking technology, has made life harder for persons with disabilities.

-But in the midst of the rubble, there are companies that have digital technologies to support people with disabilities working from home and even enjoy every day life during the pandemic.
+But in the midst of the rubble, there are companies that have digital technologies to support persons with disabilities working from home and even enjoy every day life during the pandemic.

 Below are five innovations that are tackling barriers faced by persons with disabilities, as recommended by the World Economic Forum:

 Zoom, one of the fastest growing virtual meeting apps last year, has followed in the footsteps of Google Hangout and Microsoft Teams by introducing live captioning to help hearing impaired users take part in online meetings.
 The app also allows users to obtain a transcript of a recorded meeting after it has finished.

 As well as its own functionality, Zoom has enabled integration with other transcription apps.
 According to the World Economic Forum, so far, 26 third-party transcription apps have been approved for use with Zoom through the company’s app marketplace.

 For persons with a cognitive disability, Google has come up with the idea of making it easier to carry out common actions such as calling a colleague or a loved one.